mkplayer-sdk/releases/android.md

 **Change log:**
 - Optimised Android RefApp UI for FireTV support
-  - Add Leanback support
+  - Added Leanback support
-  - Design new UI to support FireTV
+  - Designed new UI to support FireTV
-  - Handle remote key events
+  - Handled remote key events
 - BitMovin fix for missing metadata events for DAI support on Android
 - Added support for Backendconfiguration.
 Moved serverUrl and ownerUid under MKPBackendCoonfiguration and moved this config into MKPSourceConfigurarion